melezhik/advent/2022/SparrowCI_pipelines_for_everything.md

 ![add repo](https://raw.githubusercontent.com/melezhik/advent/master/images/Screen%20Shot%202022-11-18%20at%204.44.14%20PM.png)

-# ...
+# The Gift

-Now it's time to see the very fisrt build, give SparrowCI a minutes as it gets busy at this time sending Christmas gifts to all his friends and finally get something like this:
+Now it's time to see the very first build, give SparrowCI a minutes as it gets busy at this time sending Christmas gifts to all his friends and finally get something like this: